mikidoodle/shelfie/README.md

 - 🔮 Scout, a page that uses GPT-3.5 to learn from reviews that you've liked and your searches to recommend books to you, in a Tinder-like swipe page.

 # Running it locally
 The following are steps to install the app.
-If you run into any problems, message me on the Slack @mihi, or email me at mihir@pidgon.com!
+If you run into any problems, message me on the Slack ([@mihi](https://hackclub.slack.com/team/U05PRRU5GSJ)), or email me at mihir@pidgon.com!

 If you do not have Apple Developer Program membership, follow the steps to install it on Simulator
 ## On the Simulator